 \subsection{Learning to Construct a Network}

-In order to learn heuristics for transit network design, we first train a \ac{GNN} policy $\pi_\theta(a|s)$, parameterized by $\theta$, to maximize the cumulative return $G_t$ on the construction \ac{MDP} described in \autoref{subsec:mdp}.
-By then following this learned policy on the \ac{MDP} for some city $\mathcal{C}$, stochastically sampling $a_t$ at each step with probabilities given by $\pi(\cdot|s_t)$, we can obtain a transit network $\mathcal{R}$ for that city.
-We refer to this construction algorithm using the learned policy as ``learned construction''.
-Because learned construction samples actions stochastically, we can run it multiple times to generate multiple networks for a city, and then pick the lowest-cost one.
-We will often do this by running learned construction 100 times and choosing the best network; we denote this procedure ``LC-100''.
-As noted in \autoref{subsec:rw_ptopt}, the \ac{NDP} has a much vaster space of possible solutions than problems like the \ac{TSP} or \ac{VRP}.
-To make this vast problem tractable, we found it necessary to ``factorize'' the computation of heuristic scores for each shortest-path extension to a route.
-Our policy net thus outputs a scalar score $o_{ij}$ for each node pair $(i,j)$ in the graph at each step.
-From these, a score for each extension $o_a$ is computed by summing over $o_{ij}$ for all $(i,j)$ that would become directly connected by appending path $a$ to the current route $r_t$:
+To build a neural heuristic, we first train a \ac{GNN} policy $\pi_\theta(a|s)$, parameterized by $\theta$, to maximize the cumulative return $G_t$ on the construction \ac{MDP} described in \autoref{subsec:mdp}.
+By following this learned policy on the \ac{MDP} for some city $\mathcal{G}$, stochastically sampling $a_t$ from $\pi(\cdot|s_t)$ at each timestep, we obtain a transit network $\mathcal{R}$ for that city.
+We refer to this learned-policy-based construction algorithm as `learned construction'.
+Because learned construction samples actions stochastically, we can run it repeatedly to generate multiple networks for a city. `LC-100' denotes the procedure whereby we run learned construction 100 times and choose the best of the resulting networks.
+As noted in \autoref{subsec:rw_ptopt}, the \ac{NDP} has a much wider space of possible solutions than problems such as the \ac{TSP} or \ac{VRP}.
+To make this tractable, we found it necessary to `factorize' the computation of the policy on odd-numbered timesteps, since $\mathcal{A}_t$ may be very large.
+Our policy net outputs a scalar score $o_{aij}$ for each node pair $(i,j)$ in the graph and each possible extension $a$.
+From these, a score $o_a$ for each extension is computed by summing over $o_{aij}$ for all $(i,j)$ that would become directly connected by appending path $a$ to the current route $r_t$:

-Where $o_{ii} = 0$ for all $i$.
-This factorization makes the learning objective ``estimate the benefit of directly connecting nodes $i$ and $j$ with a given travel time'', rather than the much more complex ``estimate the quality of adding path $a$ to $r_t$''.
-This objective is easier to learn, and reduces the needed complexity of the neural net architecture.
+where $o_{aii} = 0$ for all $i$.
+With this factorization, the learning objective becomes estimating the benefit of directly connecting nodes $i$ and $j$ with travel time $\tau_{(r_t|a)ij}$.
+This is an easier objective than directly estimating the merit of adding path $a$ to $r_t$.

-The central component of the policy net is a \acf{GAT} \citep{gatv2conv} which treats the city as a fully-connected graph on the nodes $\mathcal{N}$.
-Each node has an associated feature vector $\mathbf{x}_i$, and each edge a feature vector $\mathbf{e}_{ij}$, containing information about location, demand, existing transit connections, and the street edge (if one exists) between $i$ and $j$.
-We note that a graph attention net operating on a fully-connected graph has close parallels to a Transformer model~\citep{vaswani2017attention}, but unlike a Transformer, this architecture enables the use of edge features that describe known relationships between elements.
+The central component of the policy net is a \acf{GAT} \citep{gatv2conv} which treats the city $\mathcal{G}$ as a fully-connected graph with node set $\mathcal{N}$.
+Each node $i$ has a feature vector $\mathbf{x}_i$, and each pair of nodes $(i,j)$ also has a feature vector $\mathbf{e}_{ij}$.
+These contain information about location, demand, existing transit routes, and the link edge (if one exists) between $i$ and $j$.